Confederate Monument (Murray, Kentucky): Protests and escalation

 In the two months following the June 2020 calls for removal, a number of protests took place in Murray and Calloway County related to this statue, the murder of George Floyd, and police brutality nationwide.
 In June 2020, an arrest was made of a man at a parade away from the monument for allegedly pointing a gun at protesters from his vehicle.
 Another arrest was made of a man at the same parade who allegedly rolled down his window and sprayed pepper spray on multiple protesters and five police officers.
 According to police, the suspect then attempted to drive through the crowd of protesters and officers before being stopped by police.

 Following the Calloway Court's July 2020 vote to keep the statue on its grounds, a series of protests were held at the statue including both protesters and counter-protesters of the Court's decision.
-In August, 2020, a man approached opposed to removal of the statue approached protestors and sprayed and the sidewalk with a water hose.
+In August 2020, a man opposed to removal of the statue approached protestors and sprayed the protesters and the sidewalk with a water hose.
 Charges have been filed against one of the protestors who was sprayed, rather than the person spraying the hose, for allegedly falsifying a police report regarding the incident which is on video.
-County Attorney Ernstberger, who wrote the resolution to keep the statue, is also serving as the prosecutor in this case and while Ernstberger has not dropped charges, the trial was twice been delayed and is still pending as of March 2021.
+County Attorney Ernstberger, who wrote the resolution to keep the statue, was also serving as the prosecutor in this case.
+The charges were later dropped.

 In early February 2021, an opponent to removal allegedly brandished a gun from their vehicle towards a group protesting the statue including college students from Murray State University and young children with their parents with no known arrests made.
+In December 2021, the Confederate monument was splashed with red paint.

+In January 2022, Ernstberger faced a challenger in his re-election for County Attorney.
+The challenger Madison Leach made the removal of the monument one of the points of her platform and proposed a legal theory that because "the Daughters of the Confederacy owns this monument, and the Sons of the Confederacy seem to be the one that’s taking care of it now – that means that the government has opened this up as a venue for speaking because (the monument) is obviously a type of speech.
+That means that they can’t get involved with viewpoint discrimination."
+Ernstberger was reelected by a ~13% margin, or 45 votes.

+In media

+Several films were made about the community effort to remove the Confederate Monument.